 "I made this!"

-Don't get wrapped up in the "I made this" mentality to the point that you do not recognize that your site is not the epitome of professionalism.
-That all the visuals, text and graphics are good enough when an honest eye can see they are not.
+Don't get wrapped up in the "I made this" mentality to the point that you do not recognize that your site is not what it needs to be to thrive.
+That the overall presentation including content and visuals are good enough when an honest eye can see they are not.

 As accommodating as WordPress is for those insistent on doing it all by themselves, true netrepreneurs embrace the fact that they are not technology experts and seek out those who can compliment what they do know.
 And do what they are unwilling or unable.